Sport pays its respects to the Queen as the action resumes

 At the Kia Oval, the England and South Africa players joined staff and spectators to honour the late monarch ahead of the start of play.

-The two sides lined up on the outfield to observe a minute’s silence before soprano Laura Wright led them in the national anthem of South Africa, Nkosi Sikelel’ iAfrika, and then God Save the King.
+The two sides, wearing black armbands, lined up on the outfield to observe a minute’s silence before soprano Laura Wright led them in the national anthem of South Africa, Nkosi Sikelel’ iAfrika, and then God Save the King.

 As the final notes died away, prolonged spontaneous applause broke out as the players prepared for the first ball of the day.